 Does your cat want to phone home?
-If your cat is interrupting your time on the phone, at the keyboard, or when reading, it's jealous of you giving attention to these objects rather than to itself.
+If it is interrupting your time on the phone, at the keyboard, or when reading, your cat is jealous of you giving attention to these objects rather than to your fur baby.
 The solution is to give your cat more one-on-one time as well as interactive toys to keep it stimulated.

 Cats' unique behavior includes bunting—that odd way your cat head-butts you.
 The technical term is bunting and refers to the way a cat presses and rubs its head against objects.
 Another technical term, allorubbing, refers to the way cats rub their bodies against another cat, a human, or even a trusted family dog.
 This is done to mark you with their scent and claim you as their own.